flakybitnet/woodpecker/README.md

 ## License

-Woodpecker is distributed under [GNU Affero General Public License v3.0](LICENSE) with the source files in this repository having a header indicating which license they are under and what copyrights apply.
+This fork of Woodpecker CI is distributed under [GNU Affero General Public License v3.0](LICENSE) with the source files in this repository having a header indicating which license they are under and what copyrights apply.

 Files under the `docs/` folder are licensed under Creative Commons Attribution-ShareAlike 4.0 International Public License.